struct/isoalloc/README.md

 `make library` - Builds a release version of the library

-`make library_hook_malloc` - Builds a release version of the library with malloc hooking support

 `make library_debug` - Builds a debug version of the library

 `make analyze_library_debug` - Builds the library with Clang's scan-build if installed

-`make library_debug_hook_malloc` Builds a debug version of the library with malloc hooking support

 `make library_debug_no_output` - Builds a debug version of the library with no logging output